Cory Thiesse: 2022–present: Team Peterson

 Team Peterson won their second event of the 2023–24 season, losing just one game en route to claiming the US Open of Curling.
 They also had a semifinal finish at the 2023 Stu Sells Oakville Tankard and a quarterfinal appearance at the 2023 Curlers Corner Autumn Gold Curling Classic.
 For the 2023 Pan Continental Curling Championships, the team changed their lineup with Tara Peterson and Becca Hamilton switching positions to second and lead on the team respectively.
 The move worked as they finished 6–1 through the round robin.
 After a semifinal loss to Japan's Satsuki Fujisawa, Team Peterson bounced back to claim the bronze medal, stealing in an extra end to defeat Canada's Kerri Einarson.
 In Grand Slam play, they only qualified in one of the four events they played in, the 2023 Masters, losing in the quarterfinals to Silvana Tirinzoni.
 At the 2024 United States Women's Curling Championship, the Peterson rink lost their first game to Sarah Anderson before running the table the rest of the event.
 In the final, they doubled up on Team Anderson 10–5 to defend their title as national champions and qualify for the 2024 World Women's Curling Championship.
 At Worlds, the team struggled to find consistency, ultimately finishing 6–6 and failing to reach the playoffs for a second year in a row.
+Hamilton would announce that she would be stepping back from women's curling at the end of the season.
+Team Peterson would later announce that Taylor Anderson-Heide would be joining the team as their new lead.

+Team Peterson would win the 2025 United States Olympic curling trials, qualifying them to represent the United States at the 2025 Olympic Qualification Event.
+There, they would finish round robin play with a 5–2 record, then beat Norway's Marianne Rørvik 8–4 to qualify for the 2026 Winter Olympics.